SparkPost/aws/lib/sqs/README.md

 `defaultVisibilityTimeout` is optional and defaults to 300s.
 It sets the VisibilityTimeout value when retrieving messgaes from a queue.

+`sqsEndpoint` is optional default to null.
+It sets the SQS endpoint used in all SQS requests.

+`sqsProtocol` is optional and defaults to https.
+It sets the protocol used in SQS URL.

+`s3Endpoint` is optional default to null.
+It sets the S3 endpoint used in all S3 requests.

+`s3Protocol` is optional and defaults to https.
+It sets the protocol used in S3 URL.

+`s3ForcePathStyle` is optional and default to null.
+It sets whether to force path style URLs for S3 objects.
+It's useful when running Localstack.

 ## getQueueURL